timalbert/livefortheline/source/_updates/2023-09-11-dad-where-are-you-going.md

     </div>
 </x-blockquote>

 My son’s innocent question strikes at the core of my fears.
 He hardly knows what cancer is, let alone that his dad has it.
-I've largely avoided the conversation to this point, but spend a significant portion of each day replaying what seems inevitable in my mind: <i>life cut short and my boys growing up without their father.</i>
+I've avoided the conversation to this point, but spend a significant portion of each day replaying what seems inevitable in the theater of my mind: <i>life cut short and my boys growing up without their father.</i>

 <h2>God can handle the disappointment</h2>

 Like Psalm 77:3-4, I often cry out and at times, physically reach out, wondering if God is there and listening.
 I appreciate the honesty of these verses and adopt the prayerful heartache, “my  soul <i>refuses to be comforted</i> … I <i>moan</i> and my <i>spirit faints</i>.”

 As my boys understand more, anxiety disrupts turning my “day to trouble.”
 This valley has been dark and lonely, but I've found a peculiar comfort in God’s word, how it sits with me in the dispair.
-God speaks through a lament rather than simple advice that someone suffering would rather not hear.
+God speaks through a lament rather than simplistic advice that someone suffering would rather not hear.
 The Psalms are a wise counselor.

 <h2>Remembering past faithfulness</h2>
 The night before a recent MRI, my oldest son Caleb caught me reading my bible on my knees.
 It just happened to be Psalm 77 and he asked me why I seemed sad.
 Candidly, I told him I was talking to God about my doctor’s appointment in the morning.
 With great fear he asked, “are you going to get a shot?”
 He knows from experience how miserable that can be.
 I told him that I would have to get a shot, but that wasn’t what I was most scared about.

 I asked if I could show him a portion of what I was reading.
-We read the encouraging appeal to <i>remember God's faithfulness</i> especially when we're afraid and it feels like all hope is lost.
+We read the encouraging appeal to <i>remember</i> God's faithfulness especially when we're afraid and it feels like there is no hope.

 <x-blockquote class="font-mono" cite="https://www.esv.org/Psalm+77:10-20/" caption="Psalm 77:10-20">
     <div>